Quick Legal Facts

 Automatic Knives

-“Switchblade” and “gravity” knives are forbidden under Hawaii law.
-The § 134-52 definition is based on the 1958 Federal Switchblade Act and was enacted in 1959, the same year that Hawaii became a U.S. State.
+Under Hawaii law, “Switchblade” and “gravity” knives were forbidden until May 2024.
+The § 134-52 definition is based on the 1958 Federal Switchblade Act, enacted in 1959, the same year Hawaii became a U.S. State.
 The Hawaii statute does not contain the wording of the 2009 amendment to the Federal Switchblade Act, which excludes knives with a “bias toward closure.”
 We suggest that knives with assisted opening mechanisms be avoided.
 Manual one-hand operability is not restricted.

 Butterfly Knives

 Butterfly knives have been forbidden under Hawaiian law since 1999, when § 134-53 became law.
-A recent challenge to this law on U.S. Constitutional grounds was defeated in the case of Teter v Connors brought in the U.S. District Court, Hawaii.
+A recent challenge to this law on U.S. constitutional grounds was defeated in the case of Teter v Connors, brought to the U.S. District Court in Hawaii.
+The law was changed in 2024.

 Dagger/Dirk